 Where can you find Kanye sitting next to Anna Wintour?
-Katy Perry chatting it up with Kris Jenner?
-Cara Delevingne whispering to Kate Moss?
+Katy Perry chatting to Kris Jenner?
+Cara Delevingne whispering in Kate Moss' ear?
 The front row has become the focus of the action at fashion shows, a catwalk-side gathering of celebrities and influencers, a seat to see but more importantly be seen, a carefully curated modern day tableau vivant.
-When Miley Cyrus, Rihanna, Jeremy Scott, Katy Perry and Kanye West showed up for the Fashion LA Awards in coordinating outfits, a wave of artist renditions washed across the internet.
+When Miley Cyrus, Rihanna, Jeremy Scott, Katy Perry and Kanye West showed up for the Fashion LA Awards in coordinating outfits, it nearly broke the internet.

 It wasn't always that way.
 The front row (or #frow as it's been deemed) used to be a place to, well, watch the show.
-Sure, it was a status symbol, but it was also a place where one could have an unobstructed view of the clothes.
+Sure, it was a status symbol, but it was also, more importantly, a place where you could have an unobstructed view of the clothes to decide what to buy.
 And although this season was perhaps less star-studded than last, we all watched on our live streams and wondered, who would be the celebrity face flooding our Instagrams within the next few hours?

 Photo by Reg Lancaster/Getty Images